contextDAO/Documentation/README.md

 ### So this coordination is where we go in.

-We will offer a way where coders, people who are building something, go to this Wikipedia for standards because we want to have them in the same place.
+We will offer a way where coders, people who are building something, go to this Wikipedia for standards (Unite DAO) because we want to have them in the same place.

 I look for the standard, and if it's there, I can use it.
+If not - I can build it within the Unite DAO or look for someone in the Unite DAO community who would build the standard.

 A standard can be almost anything and used not just by coders.

-So finally, the ones who are using the standard are bloggers, artists, musicians, entrepreneurs, DeFi, Metaverse, Gaming, NFTs, etc.
+So finally, the ones who are using the standard are bloggers, artists, musicians, entrepreneurs, DeFi, Metaverse, Gaming, NFTs, and many more.

 Standards can be used for anything because the standard is just a way of naming things that we both agree on and understand.

-We can build standards fast made by builders.
-Builders can be coders, artists, musicians, anybody.
+We can build standards fast, standards that builders make.
+Builders can be coders, artists, musicians, or anybody who needs a standard and want to use it.

 Builders can segment into working groups and verticals.

-Then you can have a working group for music, a working group for security, a working group for DeFi, a working group for Metaverse, etc.
+Then you can have a working group for NFT, Metaverse, Music, Security, DeFi, Gaming, Art, and many more.

-There can be a lot of working groups, and they can grow organically.

-You can scale standards, and no one controls them.
+There can be a lot of working groups, and they can grow organically — this way, you can scale standards, and no one controls them.

-There are some standards in the world that you need to pay if you want to use them.

-❤️ Standards should be Public Goods and open-source so everybody can use them.
+There are some standards that you need to pay if you want to use them.
+And we think it's wrong.
+Standards really should be Public Goods and open-source so everybody can use them.